 ” so have you heard any other news about your father?”

 “No sir,” Sola replied steadily “it’s the same.”

 She gazed out the window in despair.

 At the airport, her father double checked the car security before they walked down to the terminal.
 Sola checked in his ticket and from where she sat with her father, she saw him speaking to the lady behind the counter in his easy manner.
 The lady cracked a smile.
-He walked back to where she sat with her father, looked at them both and nodded.
+Walking back to where she sat with her father, he looked at them both and nodded.
 “I’m set to go”

 “Okay then my son.
 Keep in touch” her father said and patted his back in a brief hug, smiling.